Scale-free cluster-cluster aggregation during polymer collapse: Results

 To obtain the exponent $w$, we probe the time dependence of $N_s(t)$, i.e., by calculating the variations in the count of clusters of size $s$ with time.
 Representative plots for $N=2048$ and $s=40$ is presented in Fig.~\ref{fig:clusgrowthkappa}(b).
 As $\kappa$ increases one notices a progressively prominent bell-shaped non-monotonic behavior for the same value of $s$.
-This is due to the fact that with increasing $\kappa$ nucleation of clusters to form stable clusters gets delayed, as also evident from pots of number of clusters $\mean{n_c(t)}$ in the inset of Fig.~\ref{fig:clusgrowthkappa}(a).
-For each considered $\kappa$, we fit the region with a common decay for different $s$ (not shown here) to the expression in Eq.~\eqref{eq:fit_w}.
-The obtained estimates of $w$ are quoted in Table\ \ref{tab2b}.
-The value of $w$ appears to decrease with increasing $\kappa$.
+This is due to the fact that with increasing $\kappa$ nucleation of clusters to form stable clusters gets delayed, as also evident from pots of number of clusters $\mean{n_c(t)}$ in the inset of Fig.~\ref{fig:clusgrowthkappa}(a). {For each considered $\kappa$, using the expression in Eq.~\eqref{eq:fit_w} we calculate the average exponent as

+Here again the $\mean{\dots}$ represents average over sliding time windows.
+The obtained estimates of $w$ along with their standard deviations are quoted in Table\ \ref{tab2b} for different $\kappa$.
+The $t$-range used are chosen to be the same as in Table\ \ref{tab1}.} The value of $w$ appears to decrease with increasing $\kappa$.
 Also, the value of $w$ becomes smaller than $2z$ as the polymer becomes stiffer.
 This suggests deviation from the scaling relation in of Eq.\ \eqref{eq:sclmass}.
 The deviations motivate us to ask whether the dynamic scaling at all exists for semi-flexible polymers.
 If yes, then possibly the cluster-cluster aggregation in semiflexible polymer can be represented by the other kind of dynamic scaling functional form as embedded in Eqs.~\eqref{eq:fvnomass} and \eqref{eq:sclnomass}.